-Save some money on buying an expensive lantern and make on with some easy to source household items.
+Save some money on buying an expensive lantern and make on with some easy-to-source household items.
 While we still recommend having an actual lantern due to its reliability and improved performance, a homemade lantern can work in a pinch.
-Our friends at survivallife.com wrote a simple article that shows you how to make a lantern with nothing more than a bottle, aluminum can, a cotton t-shirt, and some kerosene.
+Our friends at survivallife.com wrote a simple article that shows you how to make a lantern with nothing more than a bottle, an aluminum can, a cotton t-shirt, and some kerosene.
 You can read more about their process here.

 2. Find North Without a Compass

 There are several ways to figure out which way is north without relying on a compass.

 If in the northern hemisphere, point the hour hand at the sun.
 Next, picture a line down the middle of the angle that is formed between the hour hand and the noon mark.
 The line down the middle of the angle is pointing to the south and the line pointing in the opposite direction is pointing to the north.